Frequently Asked Questions

 How do I receive the funding?

-To maintain accountability, The Film Fund will reimburse individual expenses for your film after receiving expense reports, receipts, invoices, etc.
+To maintain accountability, The Film Fund will reimburse individual expenses for your film after receiving expense reports, receipts, invoices, etc. This expense report cannot be submitted until after production has wrapped on your film.

 Where does the money come from?